peteromallet/Mellon/README.md

 ## Usage

 This is just an alpha-stage development version.
-Not much is supported but you can start from the generic Diffusion Pipeline that should load more or less any model:
+Not much is supported but you can start from the SD35 Pipeline:

 ![Mellon workflow](./mellon_basic_wf.jpg)

-Use a Stable Diffusion SD1.5 model for the UNet and VAE, eg: `lykon/absolute-reality-1.81`.

 ## How it works